Training: Energy systems

 Here are the 3 ways (very broadly speaking)

 |1st gear||Anaerobic||Short bursts up to 10 seconds||Initial high intensity bursts||Creatine phosphate system, no oxygen required||Strength or power|

 |2nd gear||Anaerobic||10 secs to 3 mins||Moderate to high intensity||Short chemical reaction to make ATP, no oxygen required||Power endurance|

 |3rd or overdrive gear||Aerobic||Indefinite||Low to moderate intensity||Longer chemical reaction to make ATP, oxygen required||Endurance|

 The aerobic system is the most efficient by far and as climbers, especially route climbers, the more we can rely on this the better.
-The anaerobic system, when it runs out, results in a pump (a build up of lactic acid) and you may fall off.
-However the aerobic system can be associated with a low level of pump (hardly noticeable) and you can continue to climb for long periods.
+The anaerobic system, when it runs out, results in a forearm pump and you may fall off.
+However a well trained aerobic system will mean you are more able to combat the pump and you can continue to climb for long periods.

 The above may seem very simplistic and you are still probably asking what this means for you.
 Well it comes back your goal (I’ll keep harping on about this).
 Not all climbs fit neatly into boxes like above as they vary in lengths and styles and there is in addition a strength issue (and technique, and mental etc), which again needs training (but I won’t go into this just now).